Galaxy quenching timescales from a forensic reconstruction of their colour evolution: Discussion

 A fundamental question to answer when exploring the \tauQ\ distribution is how it evolves with cosmic time.
 This can provide an insight into the physical processes behind the colour transformation of galaxies.
 A \tauQ\ distribution invariant with time would suggest that the different mechanisms and their relative prevalence are also time invariant.
 If \tauQ\ evolves with cosmic time instead, that suggests some combination of the following: different mechanisms operate at different times, the mechanisms' efficiency change with time, or that the relative mix of these mechanisms evolves with time.

 As described in Section \ref{sec:timescales}, the challenge in establishing whether \tauQ\ evolves with time is selection bias, irrespective of the chosen limits.
 Furthermore, galaxies of different current stellar masses could have transitioned in colour at different lookback times.
 When accounting for both lookback time and stellar mass dependencies, we find that GAMA shows a clear evolution towards longer timescales at more recent cosmic times, while the same is not evident in \shark.
-We do find a time evolution for \tauQ\ in \sharkfit, unlike \shark, which suggests that the difference between GAMA and \shark\ may be attributable in part to \prospect.
+We do find a time evolution for \tauQ\ in \sharkfit, unlike \shark, which suggests that the difference between GAMA and \shark\ may be attributable in to the process of SED fitting\footnote{More detailed exploration is required to discern whether this evolution is a product of the SED fitting process, and if so, whether this evolution is a reflection of the more limited imprint that older stellar populations have on galaxy SEDs or a limitation of one or more of the models implemented in \prospect.}.
 The difference in evolution of \tauQ\ as a function of stellar mass between GAMA and \sharkfit\ suggests that some of this evolution might be real, instead of induced by our models in \prospect, though more work would be required to make a more conclusive statement.

 Since the \tauQ\ distribution is broadly consistent for all three samples for \tLBR$<4$ Gyr, we can use that as a selection to study the connection between \tauQ\ and other galaxy properties.
 This selection means that we are roughly halving the number of galaxies that we can explore in \shark/\sharkfit, as galaxies above $\sim$\mstar{9.3} exhibit a consistent median \tLBR\ of $\sim4$ Gyr in these samples, but for GAMA we will only be able to explore a small fraction of $\sim$\mstar{10} galaxies.
 Comparing the \tauQ--$M_\star$ distribution for all three samples, shown in Figure \ref{fig:final_fig}, shows that \shark\ under-predicts \tauQ\ by up to $\sim2$ Gyr for $10^9$--\mstar{10.5}, with the tension being larger for lower stellar masses.
 Since the \tauQ\ distribution in \sharkfit\ is in good agreement with that from \shark, and that for masses above $\sim$\mstar{10.5} all three samples show a good agreement, the difference between GAMA and \shark\ at lower masses suggests that the mechanisms that quench these lower mass galaxies in \shark\ are too efficient.